Flux (metallurgy)

 Some of the earliest known fluxes were sodium carbonate, potash, charcoal, coke, borax, lime, lead sulfide and certain minerals containing phosphorus.
 Iron ore was also used as a flux in the smelting of copper.
 These agents served various functions, the simplest being a reducing agent, which prevented oxides from forming on the surface of the molten metal, while others absorbed impurities into slag, which could be scraped off molten metal.

 Fluxes are also used in foundries for removing impurities from molten nonferrous metals such as aluminium, or for adding desirable trace elements such as titanium.

-As cleaning agents, fluxes facilitate soldering, brazing, and welding by removing oxidation from the metals to be joined.
-In some applications molten flux also serves as a heat-transfer medium, facilitating heating of the joint by the soldering tool or molten solder.
+As reducing agents, fluxes facilitate soldering, brazing, and welding by removing oxidation from the metals to be joined.
+In some applications molten flux also serves as a heat-transfer medium, facilitating heating of the joint by the soldering tool.

 Uses

 Metal joining

-In high-temperature metal joining processes (welding, brazing and soldering), flux is a substance that is nearly inert at room temperature, but which becomes strongly reducing at elevated temperatures, preventing oxidation of the base and filler materials.
-The role of flux is typically dual: dissolving the oxides already present on the metal surface, which facilitates wetting by molten metal, and acting as an oxygen barrier by coating the hot surface, preventing its oxidation.
+In high-temperature metal joining processes (welding, brazing and soldering), fluxes are nearly inert at room temperature, but become strongly reducing at elevated temperatures, preventing oxidation of the base and filler materials.
+The role of flux is typically dual: dissolving the oxides already present on the metal surface to facilitate wetting by molten metal, and acting as an oxygen barrier by coating the hot surface, preventing oxidation.

-For example, tin-lead solder attaches very well to copper, but poorly to the various oxides of copper, which form quickly at soldering temperatures.
+For example, tin-lead solder attaches very well to copper metal, but poorly to its oxides, which form quickly at soldering temperatures.
 By preventing the formation of metal oxides, flux enables the solder to adhere to the clean metal surface, rather than forming beads, as it would on an oxidized surface.

 Soldering

-In soldering metals, flux serves a threefold purpose: it removes any oxidized metal from the surfaces to be soldered, seals out air thus preventing further oxidation, and by facilitating amalgamation, improves wetting characteristics of the liquid solder.
+In soldering metals, flux serves a threefold purpose: it removes any oxidized metal from the surfaces to be soldered, seals out air thus preventing further oxidation, and improves the wetting characteristics of the liquid solder.
 Some fluxes are corrosive, so the parts have to be cleaned with a damp sponge or other absorbent material after soldering to prevent damage.
 Several types of flux are used in electronics.

 A number of standards exist to define the various flux types.
 The principal standard is J-STD-004.

 Various tests, including the ROSE test, may be used after soldering to check for the presence of ionic or other contaminants that could cause short circuits or other problems.

 Brazing and silver soldering

-Brazing (sometimes known as silver soldering or hard soldering) requires a much higher temperature than soft soldering, sometimes over 850 °C. As well as removing existing oxides, rapid oxidation of the metal at the elevated temperatures has to be avoided.
+Brazing (sometimes known as silver soldering or hard soldering) requires a higher temperature than soft soldering (> 450 °C).
+As well as removing existing oxides, rapid oxidation of the metal at the elevated temperatures has to be avoided.
 This means that fluxes need to be more aggressive and to provide a physical barrier.
 Traditionally borax was used as a flux for brazing, but there are now many different fluxes available, often using active chemicals such as fluorides as well as wetting agents.
 Many of these chemicals are toxic and due care should be taken during their use.